fuzz-productions/iOSPlaybook/caching_and_persistence.md

        > This is one of the most difficult issues with caching.
 Syncing local and remote datasets should be handled completely, and there should be a thoughtfully constructed flow for handling failures with syncing.
 3. Server
     * How does the server handle updating information?
+       > Staying up to date (if that is something your applications' data must do) can be done in different ways.
+This should be considered and expressed within the application caching layer.